particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tracker Edge licenses 2024-11-20

+Added a discussion of [Tracker Edge](/firmware/tracker-edge/tracker-edge-firmware/#software-licenses) and [Monitor Edge](/firmware/tracker-edge/monitor-edge-firmware/#software-licenses) software licenses and the use of open-source libraries in closed-source applications.

 ### M-SoM and Muon power 2024-11-20

 Added an additional warning to the M-SoM migration guides that the power requirements are different than previous Particle devices.